microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/adding_vm_images.md

 Import-Module .\AzureStack.Connect.psm1
 ```
 ### Connect to Azure Stack
-With the Azure Stack coinnection module now imported, you can use the following commands to connect to your Azure Stack.
+With the Azure Stack connection module now imported, you can use the following commands to connect to your Azure Stack.
 Note, AzureRM cmdlets can be targeted at multiple Azure clouds such as Azure China, Government, and Azure Stack.
 To target your Azure Stack instance, an AzureRM environment needs to be registered as follows.

 ```powershell